 She may have enjoyed her runs off leash, but you’ll have to keep her on leash now.
 As she becomes more familiar with her surroundings and more confident, you could buy a super long training lead or rope to let her get some distance for a bit of a run while staying safe.

 It’s my hope you enjoyed this article – maybe enjoyed isn’t the right word – let’s say found it helpful.
-Please, any doubts or concerns about anything, especially eye problems in dogs, see your vet and preferably an eye doctor immediately.
+Any concerns relating to eye problems in dogs, please see your vet but preferably an eye specialist ASAP.

 Do you share your life with a blind dog?
 Was she born blind, blind when you rescued her or something that developed as a result of illness or injury?
 How have you managed, and what have you found works well in your home?
 Sharing your stories helps others.

 I would like to invite you to join Senior Dog Care Club, a new Facebook group for senior dog parents.
 There you will find lots of helpful tips and advice, a place to ask questions and share experiences.
 I look forward to welcoming you.

 **There are affiliate links in this post, which means if you purchase anything I make a few pennies…literally.
 That money helps me help homeless animals through donations and fostering, as well as keeping this blog running. **